HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 The container package provides a fully packaged OCI-compliant container with all dependencies included.

 **Prerequisites:**

 - Docker or Podman (any OCI-compliant container runtime)
 - HCL DX 9.5 CF196 or higher entitlement
 - MHS portal access

-!!!warning
+!!! warning
     Recent changes to Podman introduced by RedHat have caused compatibility issues with DXClient container implementation.
 Docker is currently recommended until this is resolved.

 **Installation Steps:**

-**Step 1.
-Prepare your environment**
+**Step 1: Prepare your environment**

 - Navigate to your desired working directory
 - If upgrading from Node.js version, uninstall it first:

 === "Linux and Apple macOS"
     ```bash